 Many banks and mortgage lenders aren’t keen on offering financing to borrowers who were unable to sell their home on the open market.

 And it really makes perfect sense.
-Why would a bank or lender want to finance your home at a certain value if no one is willing to buy it at that price in the real world?
+Why would a bank or lender want to finance your home at a certain, perhaps bloated value, if no one is willing to buy it at that price in the real world?

 Before you list your home, plan for the worst.
-Make sure you have enough cash reserves to make your mortgage payment each month in the case that your home doesn’t sell.
-After all, you may be stuck with an unsold home and an adjustable-rate mortgage that’s due to rise.
+Make sure you have enough cash reserves to make your mortgage payment each month in the event that your home doesn’t sell (or sell quickly).